Seth Breedlove: 2016–present: Further directorial work

 In 2016, Breedlove directed and Small Town Monsters produced the short documentary Beast of Whitehall and the feature-length documentary Boggy Creek Monster.
 In 2017, Breedlove directed The Mothman of Point Pleasant, a documentary about alleged sightings of the legendary Mothman of West Virginia.
 That same year also saw the release of Invasion on Chestnut Ridge, a documentary focused on supposed paranormal or extraterrestrial occurrences in the Chestnut Ridge region of Pennsylvania.
 Both films were financed in part by an official crowdfunding campaign on the website Kickstarter.

 In 2018, Breedlove directed two documentary films, The Flatwoods Monster: A Legacy of Fear (centered on the Flatwoods monster of West Virginia) and The Bray Road Beast (based on the purported creature of the same name allegedly sighted in Wisconsin).
 He also co-produced On the Trail of Champ, a five-episode documentary miniseries about Champ, a supposed lake monster in Lake Champlain.
 All three received funding from a Kickstarter campaign and were released under the Small Town Monsters banner.
 In 2019, Breedlove directed the documentary miniseries On the Trail of Bigfoot and the documentary films Terror in the Skies and Momo: The Missouri Monster.

 Breedlove began filming The Mothman Legacy, a direct sequel to The Mothman of Point Pleasant, in December 2019.
 The Mothman Legacy experienced production delays due to the COVID-19 pandemic, and was unable to premiere as planned on September 18, 2020, at the Mothman Festival in Point Pleasant when the event was cancelled.
 The distribution rights for the film were acquired by 1091 Pictures, who released it on digital streaming platforms on October 20, 2020.
 That same year, the Breedlove-directed miniseries On the Trail of UFOs was released, as was the film The Mark of the Bell Witch, a documentary about the Bell Witch legend.

 In 2021, Breedlove followed up the On the Trail of Bigfoot miniseries with both On the Trail of Bigfoot: The Journey and On the Trail of Bigfoot: The Discovery, and also followed up On the Trail of UFOs with On the Trail of UFOs: Dark Sky.
 Additionally, he directed Skinwalker: Howl of the Rougarou, a documentary film investigating the legend of the rougarou in Louisiana.
 In 2022, Breedlove directed the documentaries On the Trail of UFOs: Dark Sky and American Werewolves.
 As with previous Small Town Monsters productions, both On the Trail of UFOs: Dark Sky and American Werewolves, as well as the upcoming Breedlove-directed documentaries Bloodlines: The Jersey Devil Curse and On the Trail of Bigfoot: The Last Frontier, were supported by a Kickstarter campaign.

 Personal life

-Breedlove lives with his wife Adrienne, with whom he jointly manages Small Town Monsters, in Wadsworth, Ohio.
-Together they have a son named Tommy.
+Breedlove lives with his wife Courteney, who is also involved in Small Town Monsters productions, in Wadsworth, Ohio. they both have children from previous relationships.